 Firstly, let us place it in its context.
-It was written for performance on the twenty-seventh Sunday after Trinity, an event which is dependant upon the dates of Easter thus occurring only occasionally.
+It was written for performance on the twenty-seventh Sunday after Trinity, an event which is dependent upon the dates of Easter thus occurring only occasionally.
 It happened twice during Bach's period of tenure at Leipzig, 1731 and 1742 (Boyd p 501) and this cantata was written for the first of these occasions and probably reprised on the second.
 It follows the format of the first forty chorale fantasias of the second cycle and it is thus possible that Bach intended it to reside within that set, although clearly for a different day of the church year.
 The six-year delay is obviously explained by the rarity of the occasion for which it was written; Bach simply waited until it was required.

 The first and last movements are precisely what we should have expected from a second cycle cantata, as is the mixture of recitatives and arias that lie between them.
 Furthermore, Bach's particular interest in the expressive potentialities of the accompanied duet is also clearly apparent; here we have not one but two of them!
 This is relatively rare event and we need to go back to C 4 (chapter 42) to find another such example.
 The particular significance of the inclusion of two duets within this cantata, which is so obviously built around the events of a wedding, will become apparent.

 The opening fantasia is surely one of Bach's happiest creations in this form.
 Set in the key of Eb major, one very seldom used for such movements, it takes a well-known chorale and transforms it into gold.
 The chorale melody (sopranos, doubled by horn) is long and complex, consisting of twelve phrases of differing lengths varying between two and five bars.
 In a sense this structuring might be seen to be irrelevant since the common time of the chorale (four beats to a bar) is changed to three for the fantasia.
 One can be sure that the very irregularity attracted Bach′s interest.